sam22kalvium/E-Commerce_follow_along/README.md

 This milestone improves product presentation, creating a clean and user-friendly browsing experience.

-Here’s your README update for Milestone 9:

----

 #### Milestone 9: Product Creation Form

 This milestone focuses on building a form to collect product details and handle multiple image uploads.